bilalahmedss/canvas-calendar/README.md

+YOU NEED TO DO THIS FROM YOUR COMPUTER.

 # 📅 Canvas to Calendar Bot (Smart Edition)

 This tool automatically pulls your Assignments, Announcements, and Events from Canvas and syncs them to your Google/Apple Calendar.